Tsunami-kun/BimanGrasp-Generation/README.md

 # BimanGrasp-Dataset
-This is the official repository for the BimanGrasp-Dataset release of our paper
+This is the official repository for the BimanGrasp-Dataset release of our paper:

 <p align="center">